 Cosmo’s Factory (Fantasy ’70) Rating: A

 Stephen King’s favorite album reads like a “greatest hits” compilation (seven of these songs ended up on Chronicle) rather than an album proper, and as such Cosmo’s Factory is probably the band’s best original studio recording.
-In fact, it could've been one of the best albums ever but for some curious cover choices; given how short some of their other albums are, CCR certainly had enough great material here to simply exclude the unexciting likes of Bo Diddley's “Before You Accuse Me” (which has been covered an awful lot for such a mediocre blues song) and Arthur Crudup's “My Baby Left Me” (good energy and performances but an average rock n' roll song), and, most egregiously, the silly novelty number “Ooby Dooby” (which at least has some good guitar).
+In fact, it could've been one of the best albums ever but for some curious cover choices; given how short some of their other albums are, CCR certainly had enough great material here to simply exclude the unexciting likes of Bo Diddley's “Before You Accuse Me” (which has been covered an awful lot for such a mediocre blues song) and Arthur Crudup's “My Baby Left Me” (good energy and performances but an average rock n' roll song), and, most egregiously, the silly novelty number “Ooby Dooby” (which at least has some good guitar playing going for it).
 Still, though these songs add little to the band’s legacy, the album's other 35 minutes are flat out fantastic, easily justifying the album's essential rating and classic status.
-“Ramble Tamble” immediately lets listeners know that the groove-based jams are back, and it's a really good one (clocking in at 7:09) that can't be found on either Chronicle compilation.
+“Ramble Tamble” immediately lets listeners know that the groove-based jams are back, and it's a great one (clocking in at 7:09) that can't be found on either Chronicle compilation.
 Even better is their throbbing cover version of “I Heard It Through The Grapevine,” one of the all-time great covers that completely transforms the original classic(s) into an almost entirely different song; after eleven exhaustingly jam-packed minutes the song ends all too soon.
-Elsewhere, the hits come fast and furious, starting with “Travelin’ Band,” an obvious homage to Little Richard that's one of the band’s hardest and hookiest ‘50s-styled rockers.
+Elsewhere, the concise hits come fast and furious, starting with “Travelin’ Band,” an obvious homage to Little Richard that's one of the band’s hardest and hookiest ‘50s-styled rockers.
 “Lookin’ Out My Back Door” is a simple pop song with country elements and an almost speak-sing vocal delivery from Fogerty, while “Up Around The Bend” is a hard charging, catchy, riff-based rocker (with vocal hooks all over the place) on which you can practically visualize the cavalry stampeding around the bend.
-On the brooding “Run Through The Jungle” (highlighted by John's raw vocal and blaring harp playing) the shadow of Vietnam is evident, making this an album of its time yet one that also transcends it (after all great music is timeless), as the evocative, melancholic “Who’ll Stop The Rain” and “Long As I Can See The Light,” a keyboard and sax-led soul ballad with a particularly impassioned vocal, sublimely show off the band in a reflective light.
-All things considered, this was a hit-filled "pop" album with a rare depth, both lyrically (John remains one of rock n' rolls great straight shooters) and musically (an increased use of sax and soul elements make it stand out from previous efforts), and though for all their brilliance Creedence never quite captured that "completely satisfying album" cigar, Cosmo’s Factory is the closest they ever came.
+On the brooding “Run Through The Jungle” (highlighted by John's raw vocal and blaring harp playing) the shadow of Vietnam is evident, making this an album of its time yet one that also transcends it (after all great music is timeless), while the evocative, melancholic “Who’ll Stop The Rain” (love the sorrowful guitar tone on this one) and “Long As I Can See The Light,” a keyboard and sax-led soul ballad with a particularly impassioned vocal, both sublimely show off the band in a reflective light (simply put, they’re two of the best CCR songs ever).
+All things considered, this was a hit-filled "pop" album with a rare depth, both lyrically (John remains one of rock n' rolls great straight shooters) and musically (an increased use of sax and soul elements make it stand out from previous efforts, plus the epic guitar jams are back big time), and though for all their brilliance Creedence never quite captured that "completely satisfying album" cigar, Cosmo’s Factory is the closest they ever came to achieving it.

 Pendulum (Fantasy ’70) Rating: B+